ocaml-doc/voodoo/README.md

 $ opam exec -- dune exec -- voodoo-do ...
 ```

+When new packages are installed in the current switch `voodoo-prep` needs to be executed in
-If the packages are done out of dependency order, `voodoo-prep` will alert that there are
+for `voodoo-do` to be able to process them.
+If the packages are done out of dependency order,
-missing dependencies:
+ `voodoo-prep` will alert that there are missing dependencies:

 ```bash
 $ opam exec -- dune exec -- voodoo-do -p odoc -b